spinnaker/spinnaker.github.io/community/contributing/docs/github-changes.md

 # Need help?
 Get in touch!

-If you run into any issues, don't hesitate to reach out to us.
+Don't hesitate to reach out to the Docs team if you run into any issues.
 We're here to help.
-Please post a message in the `#sig-documentation` [Slack Channel](https://app.slack.com/client/T091CRSGH/CMPS49682), and someone will get back to you!
+Post a message in the `#sig-documentation` [Slack Channel](https://app.slack.com/client/T091CRSGH/CMPS49682), and someone will get back to you!